oyerindedaniel/quiz/CSV_QUESTION_FORMAT.md

 SS2_ENG,"[PASSAGE] PASSAGE 1
 Read the following passage carefully and answer the questions that follow by choosing the most appropriate of the options lettered A-E

-There was once a terrible famine in the land of the animals.
-Food and money were scarce.
+There was once a terrible **famine** in the land of the animals.
+Food and money were **scarce**.
 Hunger made all the creatures very weak...",,,,,, SS2_ENG,By giving the advice he gave the elephant was a _____ animal.,cunning,great,smart,wise,E,1 SS2_ENG,The passage is mainly _____ in form.,Argumentative,descriptive,narrative,persuasive,C,2
 ```